 Topping up pre-pay energy meters

-If you are self isolating and need to top up an energy prepayment meter you cq can self-refer to the NHS volunteer teams and someone will go and top up for them.
-Do this contact 0808 196 3382 or speak to your energy supplier.
+If you are self isolating and need to top up an energy prepayment meter you can self-refer to the NHS volunteer teams and someone will go and top up for them.
+Contact 0808 196 3382 or speak to your energy supplier.

 If you are pregnant

-If you’re pregnant and worried about coronavirus, you can get advice about coronavirus and pregnancy from the Royal College of Obstretricians and Gynaecologists.
+If you’re pregnant and worried about coronavirus, you can read the NHS advice on coronavirus and pregnancy.

-If you have to stay home, you may be able to top up your income with Statutory Maternity Pay, Maternity Allowance, or Universal Credit.
+If are not working, you may be able to top up your income with Statutory Maternity Pay, Maternity Allowance, or Universal Credit.
 You can find out more about these on our Money During Maternity page, or call our helpline for advice.

 Looking after your mental health

-This can be a very stressful time and it is important to take care of your mental health as well as your physical health.
+The pandemic can lead to stressful situations, such as having to self-isolate or feeling anxious about being in crowded spaces.
+It is important to take care of your mental health as well as your physical health.